 I attended the Supernova confab Friday in Philadelphia.
-Diverse innovators, thinkers and practitioners from a wide range of industries convened to “explore the transformation of computing, communications, business, and society in the network age.”
-I dislike most conferences, but I really like Supernova and I try to attend every year and sometimes lead sessions.… Read the rest
+Diverse innovators, thinkers and practitioners from a wide range of industries convened to “explore the transformation of computing, communications, business, and society in the network age.”… Read the rest

 It’s been a love fest with my new HTC Evo.
 It’s still a love fest!
 However,Â Priya Ganapati at Wired correctly calls out the annoying bloatware that has crept into Android phones, including my Evo.